 Although free-to-play games may only monetize through a small percentage of their players, because of the flexibility and options developers have, there is a much higher ceiling to how much can be earned through your game.

 Although older than free-to-play model, subscription models have diversified and taken on many different forms in the past few years.
-Subscription models used to be exclusively for MMO (massively multiplayer online) game, which incurred ongoing costs from maintaining servers and providing regular content updates.
-But innovation in the model has been spurred on by the growth of free-to-play games, and publishers’ desire to utilize large libraries of older games
+Subscription models used to be exclusively for MMO (massively multiplayer online) games, which incurred ongoing costs from maintaining servers and providing regular content updates.
+But innovation in the model has been spurred on by the growth of free-to-play games, and publishers’ desire to utilize large libraries of older games.

-A number of free-to-play games have added subscriptions as a form of monetization in addition to microtransactions, commonly in the form a “season pass” or “battle pass.”
+A number of free-to-play games have added subscriptions as a form of monetization in addition to microtransactions, commonly in the form of a “season pass” or “battle pass.”
 In free-to-play games, season passes allow for users to pay a fixed cost in exchange for access to certain content to be released during a certain period of time.
 Season passes often allow for players to access content at a discount which would otherwise cost more through individual microtransactions.
 Battle passes are generally a tiered system where non-paying players can earn certain rewards for playing the game and reaching certain goals, but additional or higher quality awards are available only to those who reach those same goals, but have purchased the battle pass.
 Battle passes allow developers the ability to set goals and rewards for non-monetized players, while creating an easy on-ramp for players that are already invested in a game and are looking to get more out of what they are already doing.
 Subscription models allow for free-to-play games to create regular opportunities for monetization, and develop a consistent stream of revenue.

 Subscriptions have also been utilized more recently to give players access to a publisher’s back catalogue of older games, for example Sony’s PlayStation Now and Microsoft’s Xbox Game Pass.
 These services give access to a library of games frequently from older gaming consoles for a monthly fee, and are akin to a Netflix or Disney+ for games.
 Despite the strong sense of nostalgia gamers may have for the games of their past, accessing older games has been difficult because of how rapidly technology has evolved in the games space, and how dependent games have been on the technology which they are played on.
 As few gamers have the space to keep older consoles or the ability to maintain them in working order, these services provide a solution for those who have a desire to play older games without maintaining older systems.
 The subscription model works for this system, because although new content may not be added at regular intervals, these catalogues are large enough to sustain player interest month after month.